Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX Titan Black will be 1213% faster than the GeForce 9500 GT 512MB GDDR3 in general, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GTX Titan Black, in theory, should be quite a bit faster than the GeForce 9500 GT 512MB GDDR3 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison